Best Pet Insurance for Fancy Rat (2026 Plans & Costs)

 Choosing the Right Insurance Plan for Fancy Rat

 Comparing insurance options for Fancy Rat comes down to matching coverage depth with your risk tolerance.
 Accident-only plans are cheapest but leave illness uncovered—a poor choice for Fancy Rat given this breed's health predispositions.
 Accident-and-illness plans with 80% reimbursement and $250-$500 deductibles represent the best value for most Fancy Rat owners.
-Wellness add-ons cover routine care (exams, vaccinations, dental cleanings) but may not be cost-effective depending on usage.
+Wellness add-ons cover routine care (exams, routine screenings, dental cleanings) but may not be cost-effective depending on usage.
 The most important exclusions to check: hereditary conditions, bilateral conditions, and breed-specific condition exclusions that could leave Fancy Rat's most likely claims uncovered.
 A slightly higher premium for comprehensive coverage almost always outweighs the savings of a bare-bones plan given the Fancy Rat's health risk profile.

 Filing Claims and Maximizing Benefits for Fancy Rat